tobealive/docs/docs/concepts/types/strings.md

 All strings in V are an immutable byte array.

 Strings in V are specified using single or double quotes.
-Both options are equivalent, however it is recommended to use single quotes for strings that do not contain single quotes.
+Both options are equivalent; however, it is recommended to use single quotes for strings that do not contain single quotes.

 That is, as long as the string does not contain other single quotes, it is better to use single quotes:

 ```v play
 println('Just string')
 ```

-But if the string contains single quotes, then it's better to use double quotes to avoid having to escape the single quotes:
+But if the string contains single quotes, then it is better to use double quotes to avoid having to escape the single quotes:

 ```v play
 println("String with 'single quotes'")
 ```

 [vfmt](../../tools/builtin-tools.md#v-fmt) will automatically convert double quotes to single quotes when possible.

 Escaping in strings is supported as in C: